-Elementary students, K-5, are mandated to have a learning coach, who will help the young student participate in courses.
-All elementary students, K-5 are enrolled in both synchronous and asynchronous delivery methods, which involve daily attendance, participation in live classes, and completing assignments in class.
+Elementary students, K-5, are mandated to have a learning coach who will help the young student participate in courses.
+All elementary students, K-5, are enrolled in synchronous and asynchronous delivery methods, which involve daily attendance, live classes, and completing assignments in class.

 A standard full-year pace is 36 weeks.
 Every course has a unique pacing guide to assist students in staying on target for successful completion.
-Students in elementary grades can withdraw from a course, but that decision will affect academic progression.
 All course requirements must be met in one grade before a student can be promoted to the next.

 Courses currently are provided by an online curriculum provider, Savvas Realize.
-Each course is taught by a Pennsylvania-certified teacher.
+A Pennsylvania-certified teacher teaches each course.
 There are ongoing tutoring sessions for students who need support in any subject.
-Alongside the Pennsylvania-certified teachers, an academic assistant was present in each classroom to provide extra assistance for students.
+Alongside the Pennsylvania-certified teachers, an academic assistant was present in each classroom to provide extra student assistance.

-Additionally, students will have a weekly 45 minutes class dedicated to character building and age-appropriate social development that is taught by our Social workers and counselors.
+Additionally, students will have a weekly 45 minutes class dedicated to character-building and age-appropriate social development taught by our Social workers and counselors.